 If you are new to canning, I recommend checking out this online guide from Bernardin.
 It provides clear directions for preparing your jars, and other important information about canning safety.

 If you are interested in canning, the Ball Complete Book of Home Preserving is an excellent addition to your cookbook shelf.
 (In Canada, it sells under the title Bernardin Complete Book of Home Preserving.)
 This is one of the most well-used books in my kitchen.

 This recipe is an adaptation of Bernardin’s Apple Rhubarb Chutney.

-- In large saucepan, combine apples, sugar, rhubarb and vinegar.
+- In large saucepan, combine apples, rhubarb, onions, garlic, sugar and vinegar.

 - Bring to a boil over medium-high heat, stirring constantly.

 - Reduce heat, and simmer for 15 minutes.
 Stir frequently to prevent sticking.

 - Add cranberries, cinnamon, coriander, ginger, salt and pepper.

 - Continue simmering for another 25 minutes, or until the chutney is thick enough to mound on a spoon - it isn't runny when you pick up a spoonful.
 (You will see a noticeable change when the chutney begins to gel.)